Disaster Preparedness」カテゴリーアーカイブ

 Day_36 : Disaster Scenario

-A Disaster Scenario is one of the ways to raise our disaster management skills.
-This is a kind of role-playing or simulation.
-The science can be applied to make the scenario more real.
-The disaster scenarios can be applied from personal level to national one.
-We usually tend to have normalcy bias; however, well-planned disaster scenarios could break such bias.
+A Disaster Scenario is one way to improve our disaster management skills.
+It is a kind of role-playing or simulation.
+Science can be applied to make the scenario more realistic.
+Disaster scenarios can be used at the personal or national level.
+We usually tend to have a normalcy bias; however, well-planned disaster scenarios can break such bias.

 * Normalcy bias (Wikipedia)